vkosse/binance_average_buy_price/README.md

 To see statistics you need to:
 1. Edit binance_keys.py file and paste your binance api key and api secret;
-2. Run main.py for starting local web server.
+2. Run main.py for starting local web server;
+3. Tap to 'Sync All' button and wait a few seconds